rng-guy/NFSMWBartender/README.md

 # 1 What does Bartender's "Basic" feature set offer?

-> [!IMPORTANT]
-> Before you use this feature set, see the ["What should I know...?" section](#31-what-should-i-know-about-its-basic-feature-set) further below.

 This feature set **lets you change** (per Heat level)
 * at which distance and how quickly you can get busted,